perl6/problem_solver_tutorial/chapter/text0.md

 for teaches you enough of this
 It requires almost none background in programming or computer science - just handling a search engine should be fine.
-What it aims
-that filled in by quick search, and leaves you with just enough knowledge to write real world programs and where to look for help, in case .
+What it aims that filled in by quick search,

 `use v6;`

-`my $quest = prompt 'Your Math Question? ';`
+`say 'Result: ', EVAL prompt 'Your Math Question? ';`
-`say 'Result: ', EVAL $quest;`